-Taoism is not about making life easy, it’s about acceptance.
+Taoism is not about making life easy; it’s about acceptance.
 Acceptance still mixes in all aspects of your humanity to be experienced.
-Even the painful parts you must touch embrace and then let go of: in order to be whole at other times of living.
+Even the painful parts you must touch embrace and then let go of: to be whole at other times of living.

 Acceptance is a word: nothing more.
 It’s what we place behind the word that matters.

-Yes the word captures the essence of what I teach.
-However, many others have used so many other words to do exactly the same thing.
-Other Teachers and Masters will use words such as: Love, Peace, Fulfillment, Enlightenment, Grace, God … all to say the same thing I teach when I say: “embrace acceptance”.
+Yes, the word captures the essence of what I teach.
+However, many others have used so many other words to do the same thing.
+Other Teachers and Masters will use words such as Love, Peace, Fulfillment, Enlightenment, Grace, God… all to say the same thing I teach when I say: “embrace acceptance.”

 I walked thru the library last night.
-Looking at thousands of books… All saying, all trying to say the same thing.
+Looking at thousands of books.
+All trying to say the same thing.

-You see the truth we seek, the secret, the fulfillment, the acceptance, the grace, the love… isn’t the word itself…
+You see the truth we seek, the secret, the fulfillment, the acceptance, the grace, the love; and truth isn’t the word itself.

 Truth, is within the shape and movement of your life : Your actions, intentions, laughter, tears, embracing of the surrounding world and touching of your own feelings…